Particular/Workshop.NServiceBus/exercises/06/README.md

 ### Step 2

-We already have existing projects neither the *dotnet templates* and *nuget bootstrapping* method will work on an existing project but we will use the template as inspiration.
+We already have existing projects, neither the *dotnet templates* and *nuget bootstrapping* method will work on an existing project but we will use the template as inspiration.

 Copy the `ProgramService.cs` into the Billing endpoint project: